rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 ![ROC_AUC Curve](figures/roc_auc.png)

 If your ROC curve is a straight horizontal line your classifier is perfect (which should make you a bit skeptical about your data...).
 If your curve is pulling a lot toward to the upper left corner, your classifier has good accuracy.
-If your ROC curve is exactly aligned with the diagonal, your classifier is just as good at making predictions as a random coin toss.
+If your curve is exactly aligned with the diagonal, your classifier is about as effective as a random coin toss.

-We can also calculate the area under curve (AUC) and integrate this figure into our plot.
+We can also calculate the area under curve (AUC) and integrate that into our plot.
 If the AUC is greater than .80, your classifier is very strong.
 If your AUC is between .60 - .80, your classifier is good, but might be better if you keep tuning or change models.
 An AUC of less than .60 might lead you to question whether the features you are using are actually predictive.

 ### Evaluating Regressors